Structure-Preserving Learning Improves Geometry Generalization in Neural PDEs: Introduction

 In engineering and scientific design, finite element simulations have value beyond predicting solutions of PDEs; they support multiphysics coupling, uncertainty quantification, sensitivity analysis, and eigenvalue estimation for stability studies.
 We match state-of-the-art performance on in-distribution operator learning tasks while demonstrating that physics-based structure provides a strong inductive bias for out-of-distribution generalization (See Fig. \ref{fig:key_result3}).
-It is notable that our approach also outperforms unconstrained transformer baselines on in-distribution inference, despite having significantly reduced capacity due to the imposed physical structure.
-A true geometric foundation model would likely couple modular descriptions of physics together in a domain decomposition strategy, see e.g. \cite{choi2025defining,jiang2024structure}; for this tight enforcement of boundary conditions is crucial.
+Our approach also outperforms unconstrained transformer baselines on in-distribution inference for several tasks, despite the reduced capacity due to the imposed physical structure.

 [2][2.8cm]{ \mathrel{ \makebox[#1]{ \makebox[-5pt][c]{\raisebox{4.2ex}{ \ensuremath{#2}}} $\xrightarrow{ }$ }}}

 [2]{ }